DimitrieStoica/anotherstoic.github.io/ec2.md

 `placement groups` enable applications to get the full-bisection bandwidth and low-latency network performance required for tightly coupled, node-to-node communication typical of HPC applications.

-> The EC2Config service is started when the instance is booted.
-It performs tasks during initial instance startup and each time you stop and start the instance.
+> the EC2Config service is started when the instance is booted.
+It performs tasks during initial instance startup and each time you stop and start the instance

+Enhanced networking enables:
+- more packets per second
+- lower latency
+- less jitter

 ## Amazon Machine Images ##
 - template of pre-configured EC2 instances